gogeekness/Py_Game/README.md

-# Python_Sripts
+# Py_Game
-A repo for more scripts dealing with OS and or cloud
+A repo for learning PY-Game library and components.